Cross-cultural communication: Aspects

 Nonverbal contact involves everything from something as obvious as eye contact and facial expressions to more discreet forms of expression such as the use of space.
 Experts have labeled the term kinesics to mean communicating through body movement.
 Huseman, author of Business Communication, explains that the two most prominent ways of communication through kinesics are eye contact and facial expressions.

 Eye contact, Huseman goes on to explain, is the key factor in setting the tone between two individuals and greatly differs in meaning between cultures.
 In the Americas and Western Europe, eye contact is interpreted the same way, conveying interest and honesty.
 People who avoid eye contact when speaking are viewed in a negative light, withholding information and lacking in general confidence.
 However, in the Middle East, Africa, and especially Asia, eye contact is seen as disrespectful and even challenging of one's authority.
 People who make eye contact, but only briefly, are seen as respectful and courteous.

 Facial expressions are their own language by comparison and universal throughout all cultures.
 Dale Leathers, for example, states that facial expression can communicate ten basic classes of meaning.

-The final part to nonverbal communication lies in our gestures, and can be broken down into five subcategories:
+The final part of nonverbal communication lies in our gestures, and can be broken down into five subcategories: